porcoesphino/twitter-sentiment/README.md

 You may need to execute `git update-index --assume-unchanged` to ensure this file isn't commited after doing this.

+To disable logging, this line can be added to the above file `twitter4j.loggerFactory=twitter4j.internal.logging.NullLoggerFactory`

 [Twitter Developers]: https://dev.twitter.com/apps